Testimony of the Day

 13. Loss of menstrual cycle OR prolonged cycle

 Elevated cortisol uses up tyrosine, an amino acid found in protein, which is essential for the thyroid gland to convert from t3 to t4 (the more active thyroid hormone).
-If there is inadequate thyroid hormone, the adrenal glands are affected and if there is inadequate adrenal hormones, the thyroid doesn’t function properly.
+If there is an inadequate thyroid hormone, the adrenal glands are affected and if there are inadequate adrenal hormones, the thyroid doesn’t function properly.

 Your adrenal glands are your main stress adaptation glands.
-When you are over stressed and the adrenal glands are over worked, your body converts progesterone into adrenal hormones.
+When you are overstressed and the adrenal glands are overworked, your body converts progesterone into adrenal hormones.
 This depletes you of

 progesterone, which is our anti-anxiety hormone.
-Low progesterone also is the leading cause of anxiety, insomnia and hot flashes.
+Low progesterone also is the leading cause of anxiety, insomnia, and hot flashes.

 Zinc is depleted with the use of birth control and high sucralose use.
-A zinc deficiency causes adrenal fatigue and pms because it is essential for thyroid function (not to mention salty cravings and desiring something sweet after meals).
+A zinc deficiency causes adrenal fatigue and PMS because it is essential for thyroid function (not to mention salty cravings and desiring something sweet after meals).

 1/4 c powdered Swerve (or powdered erythritol and 1/4 tsp stevia glycerite)